How do I get in contact with the school?

 What happens at lunchtime?

 All pupils are entitled to a free school meal.
-A copy of the menu is sent home with the pupils at the beginning of each term and a copy is available from the school office and from here
+A copy of the menu is sent home with the pupils at the beginning of each term.

 Is drinking water available?